zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the SMTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the sender of the unexpected activity is the originator of
+   :param is_orig: True if the sender of the unexpected activity is the originator of
          the TCP connection.

-   :msg: A descriptive message of what was unexpected.
+   :param msg: A descriptive message of what was unexpected.

-   :detail: The actual SMTP line triggering the event.
+   :param detail: The actual SMTP line triggering the event.

    .. zeek:see:: smtp_data  smtp_request smtp_reply